 Harmonizing Tunes, Playing Solo Guitar, and More …

 Chord melody means playing the melody and the chords simultaneously.
 Jazz guitarists perform this on any given song.
-Typically, chord melody is performed on jazz standards.
+Typically, we perform this on jazz standards.

 And this is the ultimate self-expression for jazz guitarists.
 Chord melody style playing also means adding chords, fills, walking bass (and more) right under a melody line or theme.
-Basically, the chord melody player is responsible for both the melody and the harmony on a given tune, at all times.
+Basically, in this context, the player is responsible for both the melody and the harmony on a given tune, at all times.
 The result is a refreshing performance of the song at hand (when compared to playing just the melody on it’s own, or just the chords “dry”).

-It goes without saying, playing chord melody arrangements like Ed Bickert, Lenny Breau, Ted Greene or Joe Pass requires some level of skills on the instrument.
-And, by following the three steps on this page, you’ll soon be able to play chord melody on virtually any standard.
+It goes without saying, playing guitar chord melodies and other arrangements like Ed Bickert, Lenny Breau, Ted Greene or Joe Pass requires some level of skills on the instrument.
+And, by following the three steps on this page, you’ll soon be able to play like this on virtually any standard.

 You should use the concepts from this lesson and work on applications (all by yourself) on any/all of the standards you wish to chord melodize.
 So, basically, don’t just build chord melody arrangements, you should also learn the skill of creating chord melodies on the fly.